-Canvas Conferences is a web conference tool built directly inside of each Canvas course.
+Big Blue Button (formerly Canvas Conferences) is a web conference tool built directly inside of each Canvas course.
 Here, students and instructors can meet and live stream video and a virtual whiteboard.

-In the desired Canvas course, access Settings > Navigation and assure Conferences is visible within the course.
-Then access Conferences in the Navigation Bar on the left side of the course.
+In the desired Canvas course, access Settings > Navigation and assure Big Blue Button is visible within the course.
+Then access Big Blue Button in the Navigation Bar on the left side of the course.

-* Please note that recordings created in Canvas Conferences are only available for 7 days after creation and are not downloadable.
+* Please note that recordings created in Big Blue Button are only available for 7 days after creation and are not downloadable.

 Canvas Chat is a tool that allows students and faculty to have text-based, live discussions.